How do you assess a candidate’s potential for a role? How do you evaluate managers for potential promotions in a consistent manner?

 Today, there is a groundbreaking new approach to skills assessment, and it’s based on Virtual Reality (VR).

 Strivr has developed predictive algorithms that allow us to explore a precise quantitative relationship between immersive experiences and meaningful real-world indicators.
-We are using VR simulations to assess whether employees are best suited to a given role or set of roles, as well as to better understand how candidates and managers would behave in real-world scenarios, if hired.
+We are using virtual assessments in VR to determine whether employees are best suited to a given role or set of roles, as well as to better understand how candidates and managers would behave in real-world scenarios, if hired.

-In contrast with traditional assessment methods, assessment in Virtual Reality captures far more comprehensive data that can be analyzed to measure both employee and candidate proficiency as well as to capture the performance and character traits that are indicative of future success.
+In contrast with traditional assessment methods, this virtual assessment captures far more comprehensive data that can be analyzed to measure both employee and candidate proficiency as well as to capture the performance and character traits that are indicative of future success.
 For example, Strivr uses behaviors such as engagement and confidence, uniquely captured from the VR experience, to tell us more broadly about the behavioral traits and skills the learner possesses that are relevant to a role.

-During a VR-based assessment, Strivr’s platform collects performance data on the user.
+During a VR-based virtual assessment, Strivr’s platform collects performance data on the user.

 - Decision data includes whether the user chose the correct answer to a question based on multiple choices or was able to find mistakes or safety hazards in a virtual environment.
 The user is asked to complete tasks, and answers are evaluated to evaluate proficiency.